sunil-2000/snailGuy/README.md

 # `terminal_conv`
-A computer-controlled discussed with GPT
+A computer-controlled discussion with GPT
 ![](conv.gif)